Daniel-Ian-Robinson/Arduino_Component_Setups/Markdown_Code_Embedder/Components.md

 ## Button

-Detects whether the button is being pressed or not.
+Detects whether or not the button is being pressed.

 ![Button Schematic](/Components/button/Schematic_bb.png)